Schwitzd/IaC-HomeK3s/README.md

 tofu apply --var-file=variables.tfvars --target=argocd_application.longhorn
 ```

+### Garage

+I decided to switch from MinIO to **Garage* after [MinIO's removal of key features from the community edition](https://github.com/minio/object-browser/pull/3509).
+MinIO is following a "Redis momentum" and almost all functionality are now available only in the enterprise tier.
+At the time of writing, **Garage** does not offer a web UI and can only be configured from the command line interface (CLI), unlike MinIO, which had a really nice web UI.

+The deployment uses the same Argo CD strategy, but Garage requires a cluster layout before storing data.
+I automated this step using a Kubernetes job that runs upon initial installation, detects the node ID, and applies the layout.

+The plan is to automate the process of creating the buckets, which are currently created manually using the CLI inside the container.
+The goal is to find a Tofu provider to automate this task.

 ### Other workflows

 All other workloads in the cluster, including databases, monitoring tools, and supporting services follow the same deployment pattern: